How to Tame the Crashing Waves of Spanish’s E-to-I Stem-changing Verbs

 (You’re ordering red wine from the Panquehue region.)

 As you read on, try to think of examples for how you would use this and other e-to-i stem-changing verbs in your fabulous future Spanish-speaking life.
+Use a video-based learning program like FluentU to find more examples, or see these words in use by native Spanish speakers.

 Other Spanish E-to-I Stem-changing Verbs